yketa/cells/README.md

 Package `cells` can be uninstalled by running `python -m pip uninstall cells --break-system-packages`.

-Replacing `install` with `install --editable` will enable [editable mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html), in this case the libraries must be manually compiled (see section below).
+Replacing `install` with `install --editable` will enable [editable mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html), in this case the libraries must be manually compiled (see section "Compiling manually [...]").

 ### Compiling manually and adding to `$PYTHONPATH`